ThomasieDK/maskgit-pytorch_VS/README.md

 We use [OpenAI's ADM Evaluations](https://github.com/openai/guided-diffusion/tree/main/evaluations) to evaluate the image quality.
 Please follow their instructions.

-You may need to make a `.npz` file from the samples for evaluation:
+The `.npz` file required for evaluation is automatically made in the sampling script.
+However, you can also make it manually by running:

 ```shell
 python make_npz.py --sample_dir SAMPLE_DIR